Ankr-network/ankr-docs/docs/Earn/defi/yeld-farm.md

 id: yeld-farm
 ---

-# Yield Farm with Liquid Staking Tokens
+# Yield farm with Liquid Staking tokens

-## Yield Farming
+## Yield farming
 Currently, you can yield farm on the following platforms

 | Token                                                                                                                  | Platform                                          | Farming rewards                                                                                                                                                                                                                             |